njustinbunos/Notes-App-API/README.md

 ## Testing

-The application includes comprehensive unit tests for both notes and authentication functionality.
+The application includes unit tests for both notes and authentication functionalities.

 ### Running Tests